Tesla Changes Autopilot Feature Availability

 Autopilot features have changed as a result of the announcement.
 Enhanced Autopilot is no longer available as an option, instead replaced with two options: Autopilot and Full Self Driving Capability.

 The prices and available features have been adjusted as well.
-Enhanced Autopilot offered Adaptive Cruise Control, Autosteer, Summon, Autopark, and Navigate on Autopilot for a price of $5,000 before delivery ($7,000 post-delivery).
+Enhanced Autopilot offered Adaptive Cruise Control, Autosteer, Summon, Autopark, and Navigate on Autopilot for a price of $6,000).
 The new Autopilot option only includes Adaptive Cruise Control and Autosteer, and is priced at $3,000 for the Model Y. It is standard on Model S, Model 3, and Model X.

 Drivers who want Summon, Autopark, and Navigate on Autopilot will need to opt for the new Full Self Driving Capability option for an additional $6,000.
 That cost also includes the planned, but not yet released, stop sign and traffic light recognition, automatic driving on city streets.
 Keep in mind that local and federal regulations may delay the availability of these last two features.